kanishka-linux/inquisitive/README.md

 ## Technical choices

-Actually I wanted something simpler which could be built over a weekend, but after one feature after another, things became a bit complex architecture wise for a self-hosted appllication.
+Actually I wanted something simpler which could be built over a weekend, but after one feature after another, things became a bit complex as well as a bit interesting also architecture wise for a self-hosted appllication.
+For those, who are interested in tech choices, can go thorough the following details just for curiosity.

 After searching the web, I found streamlit will work well for the use-case for building chat interaface and some basic UI, but for anything apart from that, I had to look for somewhere else.
 As streamlit is meant to be a stateless application and it has somewhat different design principles, it was getting harder to manage state with it for multiple users.
 So I had to build a dedicated backend for managing auth flow and other state information.
 It required good amount of refactring and finally I was able to separate out both FE and BE completely, which proved to be useful when adding more features and made things easier to reason about.

 Currently - Inquisitive has following broad components

 * **Authentication:**
     * User logs in through Streamlit UI Login page
+    * for user management, fastapi-users is used
-    * Backend generates JWT token
+    * Backend generates JWT token.
+Peoplecan easily change algorithm, keys and token expiry time from the `backend/config.py`
-    * Token is saved locally for future authenticated requests
+    * At FE side, the token is saved locally in localstorage instead of cookies for future requests

 * **File Processing:**
     * Files/notes are uploaded and added to the queue for processing and immediately acknowledged after adding some metadata in sqlite db.
     * Background worker processes content of the job queue asynchronously
         * Ideally one should have used existing job queue/ worker solutions like celery backed redis, but it would have made things even more complex for self-hosting purpose, so decided to write minimal job queue using `asyncio.queue` - that processes tasks in the background backed by sqlite db.
+It is not fast, but it is good enough for the current use-case.
 Currently there is no retry mechanism, but will provide some way to retry and list failed jobs later on if needed.
+Please make sure, not to shutdown the backend, before jobs are completed.
     * Vector database stores processed documents for efficient searching
     * After that the record in sqlite db is marked with finished status

+* **Choice of vector database**
+    * Initially after some search, I decided to use chroma db as it was easy to setup locally.
+But after storing thousands of web-links (from my bookmark) and their content in it, I felt a bit sluggishness in the response.
+Inquisitive allows multiple filters based on metadata and source type, which allows to include/exclude references from the search.
+Therefore, it was necessary to add index on the metadata fields in case of large document collection - which chroma db didn't allow.
+Therefore, I had to look for some other options, and finally settled for lancedb as a default vector database, since it has good support for indexing metadata fields, along with very easy installation process without any client server architecture.
+Support for chroma db is still there and people can easily switch between the two by making some changes in `backend/config.py`.
+There is also support for `milvus-lite` - which I wasn't able to test properly, but kept support for it also.
+People can check which vector database works for them best and switch to it.

 * **Search and Response:**
-    * All search requests include the JWT token for authentication
     * A correct query is formed after applying filter and user info.
 The query flows through the vector database
     * After results are obtained, another layer of filtering is applied in case of links or urls, to pick up the unique urls.
+    * For web-links, in order to get x set of results, inquisitive will fetch 10x relevant documents and after that unique urls will be picked up.
+    * In case of notes and files, unique links are not fetched, and one can get multiple references from the same document.
+Users can easily include/exclude selected document - which will be or won't be considered for next set of search based on filtering  criteria.
-    * Streamlit directly interacts with OLLAMA for final processing, once relevant results are obtained from vector db.
+    * After that, Streamlit directly interacts with OLLAMA for final processing, once relevant results are obtained from vector db.

 *  **Note Taking:**
-    * Notes can be added via the UI.
+    * Notes can be added via the UI in the mardkown format.
-    * Notes metadata is stored in the sqlite and the actual file in markdown format will be stored in the dedicated `upload directory`, after that content will be stored in vector db.
+    * Some basic, Notes metadata is stored in the sqlite and the actual file in markdown format will be stored in the dedicated `upload directory`, after that content will be stored in vector db.
     * Notes can be edited and can be listed down using `/notes-list` prompt
+    * After notes are edited and saved again, the content in the vector database will be refreshed accordingly
+    * One can directly search within notes  with `/notes` prompt

 * **Reference section:**
-    * For every prompt, references are listed down
+    * For every search prompt, references are listed down
     * Reference window size can be adjusted via the UI and those many references will be picked up for discussion/QnA session.
+    * There is a way to get only references, without any discussion mode.
+    * References will have both include/exclude buttons and view documents button - wherever possible.
+    * Locally stored documents and notes can be viewed inline, without opening them separately.
+    * Ability to view local sources as it is has been added, so that one can easily cross verify the information within the application itself.

 ## Sequence diagram for general flow